 Yes!
 These incredibly yummy meat and vegetable filled dumplings are one of Trader Joe’s most loved frozen items.

 Yes!
 Preheat the air fryer to 370F and lightly brush or spray with olive oil.
 Cook the potstickers for 8-10 minutes shaking or flipping half way through.
+You can always add more cooking time to your desired crispiness.

 Filling: Boneless Chicken, Cabbage, Onion, Soy Sauce (Water, Soybeans, Wheat, Salt), Sesame Seed Oil, Tapioca Starch, Salt, Sugar, Ginger Powder, White Pepper, Garlic, Black Pepper.
 Dough: Enriched Unbleached Wheat Flour (Flour, Niacin, Reduced Iron, Thiamine Mononitrate, Riboflavin, Folic Acid), Water, Tapioca Starch, Salt, Soybean Oil.
 Contains: Wheat, Soy, Sesame